Adamgardyas1/Sentiment_Analysis_Tweets/README.md

 ### Step 3: Sentiment Analysis via TextBlob
 - Extracted continuous polarity scores (`-1.0` to `1.0`) for cleaned text using **TextBlob**.
 - Categorized polarity values into three discrete classes (`negative` for `< 0`, `neutral` for `== 0`, `positive` for `> 0`).
-- Assigned the resulting classification labels to a new `sentiment` column in the dataframe.

 ```python
 def analyze_sentiment(text):